InfoSecInnovations/concierge/contribution_guides/ADDING_A_LOADER.md

 Implement the following method in the class:

     @staticmethod
-    def load(full_path: str) -> ConciergeDocument:
+    def load(full_path: str) -> ShabtiDocument:

-This is where we will process the document and output it in the format expected by Concierge. `ConciergeDocument` has `metadata` and `pages` fields.
+This is where we will process the document and output it in the format expected by Shabti. `ShabtiDocument` has `metadata` and `pages` fields.

 #### metadata

-`metadata` should be `ConciergeFileLoader.FileMetaData` or a class that inherits from it.
+`metadata` should be `ShabtiFileLoader.FileMetaData` or a class that inherits from it.

 You can import `get_current_time` from `base_loader.py` in order to get the date in the correct format for `ingest_date`.